If you enjoy working with people and helping them realise their ambitions, being a careers adviser could be a great job for you

 - local authorities.

-It is also possible to work within consultancies or within large businesses, advising the employees on career management.
+It's also possible to work within consultancies or large businesses, advising the employees on career management.

 In Scotland, Wales and Northern Ireland careers advisers work for all-age guidance services.
 For more information, see: